mgcooper/icemodel/icemodel/+icemodel/+column/README.md

     `d_rof` is reset once per forcing step and accumulated across substeps, so it already arrives as the step total
 - `icemodel.column.budget_surface_mass_balance`
+- `icemodel.column.apply_vapor_transport`
+  - applies interior vapor transport, which Fick's law fixes as a MASS, so each cell receives exactly the mass that arrived.
+The same three limits apply, and what a cell cannot take is recorded rather than assumed.
+The two appliers are separate because they conserve different quantities: routing transport through the energy path lets a limited cell apply a different mass than arrived
+- `icemodel.column.vapor_exchange_is_wet`
+  - the one owner of the wet/dry decision for vapor mass exchange.
+Both appliers ask it, so neither can land a cell in a band where two criteria disagree. `couple_vapor_transport` does not ask it: that function moves mass and makes no phase decision
+- `icemodel.column.vapor_face_quantities`
+  - the one face rule for vapor transport: an fn-weighted harmonic mean of `De` with no porosity factor, and the secant `ro_vap` difference across the face.
+The mass flux and the vapor energy flux are built from these same face quantities, which is what makes `energy = L * mass` hold discretely rather than approximately
+- `icemodel.column.vapor_face_conductance`
+  - the energy side of that same face rule.
+Returns the interface conductivity [W m-1 K-1] the enthalpy assembly adds to its face conductivity in coupled mode, built from the shared face diffusivity, the secant `ro_vap` slope, and the donor-cell latent heat.
+The conductances are the per-area `aN` and `aS` the assembly forms after dividing by `delz`.
+Both boundary faces are zero: the bottom is closed, and the surface exchange enters through the surface energy balance rather than as a diffusive flux
+- `icemodel.column.couple_vapor_step`
+  - the one entry point for the coupled interior vapor path.
+Called once per accepted substep, before the surface mass balance.
+It evaluates the accepted-state node quantities, moves vapor across the interior faces, applies the arriving mass, threads `d_sbl_err` in and out, and records the redistribution energy.
+The driver holds no vapor intermediates because this owns them all
+- `icemodel.column.couple_vapor_transport`
+  - moves vapor between the cells by Fick's law, on a mass basis.
+Both its boundaries are closed, so it redistributes and creates nothing.
+The surface exchange is deliberately not part of it: the flux divergence is linear in the faces, so closing the top face separates the two exactly and each keeps the invariant it actually has
+- `icemodel.column.vapor_face_diffusivity`
+  - the fn-weighted harmonic mean of the node diffusivities at each face.
+    Both the mass flux and the energy conductance call it, and the discrete `energy = L * mass` identity holds only while they share it
+- `icemodel.column.accumulate_redistribution_budget`
+  - records the energy-weighted storage that interior transport moves between cells of different phase.
+That transport conserves mass, but vapor leaving ice at `Ls` and entering liquid at `Lv` is not the same energy, so the vapor closure identity subtracts this term
+- `icemodel.column.accepted_vapor_quantities`
+  - evaluates the saturation vapor density and the effective diffusivity at an accepted substep state, once, for the coupled path to reuse
+- `icemodel.column.max_liquid_fraction_change`
+  - the one owner of the largest `f_liq` increase a control volume accepts, `ro_ice/ro_liq * (1 - f_ice) - f_liq`, which is `f_wat_max - f_wat` on the
+    `water_fraction` basis.
+The pore volume `1 - f_ice` is scaled to water
+    equivalent as if it were ice, so the bound falls short of the pore volume by `(1 - ro_ice/ro_liq) * (1 - f_ice)`.
+That shortfall is the room the liquid needs to expand if it refreezes.
+Both vapor appliers, `infiltration`, and `assert_max_water` use the same bound
+- `icemodel.column.potential_sublimation`
+  - converts a potential vapor tendency from a liquid-water volume fraction to the ice volume fraction that carries the same latent-heat demand.
+The surface applier, the `merge_thin_layers` look-ahead, and `apply_vapor_transport`'s wet branches all call it, so a prediction cannot use a different factor than the application
 - `icemodel.column.merge_thin_layers`
   - three views of the same remeshing export, which nest rather than duplicate. `df_lyr` (ice2, standard and diagnostic profiles) totals the